charlax/professional-programming/README.md

   - "When we ask 'how?', we’re asking for a narrative."
   - "When it comes to decisions and actions, we want to know how it made sense for someone to do what they did."
   - At each "why" step, only one answer will be selected for further investigation.
 Asking "how" encourage broader exploration.
-  - “In accident investigation, as in most other human endeavours, we fall prey to the What-You-Look-For-Is-What-You-Find or WYLFIWYF principle.
-This is a simple recognition of the fact that assumptions about what we are going to see (What-You-Look-For), to a large extent will determine what we actually find (What-You-Find).”
+  - "In accident investigation, as in most other human endeavours, we fall prey to the What-You-Look-For-Is-What-You-Find or WYLFIWYF principle.
+This is a simple recognition of the fact that assumptions about what we are going to see (What-You-Look-For), to a large extent will determine what we actually find (What-You-Find)."
 (Hollnagel, 2009, p.
-85)
+85) (see [illustration of WYLFIWYF](https://www.youtube.com/watch?v=vJG698U2Mvo))
   - "A final reason why a 'root cause' may be selected is that it is politically acceptable as the identified cause.
 Other events or explanations may be excluded or not examined in depth because they raise issues that are embarrassing to the organization or its contractors or are politically unacceptable."
 (Nancy Leveson, Engineering a Safer World, p.
 20)
   - [Bounded rationality](https://en.wikipedia.org/wiki/Bounded_rationality): rational individuals will select a decision that is satisfactory rather than optimal
   - The article provide concrete ways and questions to solicit stories from people, which will yield better insights.